andyreagan/twitter-city-ranking/exact-match-results/README.md

-These are the results of my best attempt to match Lewis's results.
+## These are the results of my best attempt to match Lewis's results.

+### I'm trying again, blocking city names only from their respective cities.

 I used `rankCities.py` where the I stopped the full list of words on each city: